cesanta/mongoose/docs/c-api/dns-server.h/mg_dns_create_reply.md

                                           struct mg_dns_message *msg);
 ---

-Create a DNS reply.
+Creates a DNS reply.

 The reply will be based on an existing query message `msg`.
 The query body will be appended to the output buffer.
-"reply + recursion allowed" will be added to the message flags and message's num_answers will be set to 0.
+"reply + recursion allowed" will be added to the message flags and the message's num_answers will be set to 0.

 Answer records can be appended with `mg_dns_send_reply` or by lower level function defined in the DNS API.

-In order to send the reply use `mg_dns_send_reply`.
+In order to send a reply use `mg_dns_send_reply`.
-It's possible to use a connection's send buffer as reply buffers, and it will work for both UDP and TCP connections.
+It's possible to use a connection's send buffer as reply buffer, and it will work for both UDP and TCP connections.

 Example: